-ARAB 180 Arabic Reading and Writing 3(3,0) This freshma an-level course is designed for native speakers of Arabic with the aim of developing their reading and writing skills.
+ARAB 180 Arabic Reading and Writing 3(3,0) This freshman-level course is designed for native speakers of Arabic with the ai developing th neir reading and writing skills.
 This course is conducted in Arabic.
-Students will read and discuss essays, articles and other readings, and write essays.
-It ful fills the Freshman Ar rabic language requirement.
-The course is mandatory for all native Arabic
+St tudents will read and will read and discuss essays, articles and other readings, and write essays.
+It fulfills the Freshman A abic language requirement.
+The course is mandatory for all native Arabic speakers.

-ENGL 101 Freshman English 3(3,0)

-This course is designed to help students develop their reading and writing skills.
-It focuses on the interrelatedness between reading and writing whereby students critically read and analyze passages of different rhetorical modes (classification, cause/ effect analysis, and comparison/contrast analysis) and learn to write similar essays on these modes.
-Some grammatical as well as structural elements are reviewed to help students develop accuracy in their writing.
-In this course, students are also introduced to research speakers.

-skills such as evaluating sources, paraphrasing, summarizing, and quoting while following the APA style.
+ENGL 101 Freshman English 3(3,0) This course is designed to help students develop their reading and writing skills.
+It focuses on th e interrelatedness between reading and writing whereby students critically read and ana alyze passages of different rhetorical modes (classification, caus e/ effect analysis, and comparison/contrast analysis) and learn to write similar essays on these modes.
+Som e grammatical as well as structural elements are reviewed to help students develop accu rracy in their writing.
+In this course, students are also introduced to research skills such a as evaluating sources, paraphrasing, summarizing, and quoting ng while following the APA style.

-BECN 190 Introduction to Economics

-This course is designed to help students develop a basic general understanding of economic principles, issues, history and institutions.
-It develops their economic literacy and teaches them how economics relates to the everyday life of individuals, businesses and society in general.
-Topics include markets, firms, economic systems, role of government in the economy, capitalism, macroeconomic indicators and the basics of supply and demand.
+BECN 190 Introduction to Economics 3(3,0) This course is designed to help students develop a basic general understa nding of economic pri nciples, issues, history and institutions.
+It develops their economic c literacy and teaches them how economics relates to the everyday life of individuals, but sinesses and society in general.
+Topics include markets, firms, economic systems , role of government in the economy, capitalism, macroeconomic indicators and the b basics of supply and d emand.

-MATH 189 Fundamentals of Algebra

-Real number systems, radicals and rational exponents, polynomials, factoring, fractional expressions, lines in the plane, functions and their graphs, inverse functions, solving equation and inequalities, real zeros and the fundamental theorem of Algebra, exponential functions and their graphs, logarithmic functions and their graphs.
+MATH 189 Fundamentals of Algebra 3(3,0) Real number er systems, radicals and rational exponents, polynomials, actoring, fractional ex pressions, lines in the plane, functions and their graphs, inverse f unctions, solving equa tion and inequalities, real zeros and the fundamental theorem of Algebra, exponential functions and their graphs, logarithmic functions and their graphs.

-MATH 190 | Calculus I
+MATH 190 Calculus I